Aerial view of India's spectacular Lonar Crater. The impact crater is about 3,900 feet (1.2 km) in diameter.

 Algeria's Amguid Crater is a competitor for best crater on Earth, rivaling the famous Meteor Crater in Arizona.
 It has been well preserved due to its location in the very arid Sahara Desert.

 Best of Africa: Algeria's Amguid Crater

-Located near the center of the country of Algeria, this excellent meteorite crater was not known to Europeans or Americans until 1948.
+Located near the center of Algeria, this excellent impact crater was not known to Europeans or Americans until 1948.